 Why Advocacy Matters

-In Washington, D.C. and state capitals across the nation, politicians are writing and enacting laws that can have a profound impact on your business and our everyday lives as spirits consumers.
-It is up to us to make sure lawmakers are educated on how their actions will help or deter the ability to produce great spirits brands for consumers to enjoy.
-Advocacy is a team sport and we need your engagement with Spirits United.
-Your voice is a critical asset on the issues that impact our industry and consumers.
+In Washington, D.C., and state capitols across the nation, politicians are writing and enacting laws that can have a profound impact on spirits business and on the everyday lives of spirits consumers.
+It is up to us to make sure lawmakers are educated on how their actions will help or harm both the producers of great spirits and the consumers who enjoy them.
+Advocacy is a team effort, so we need your engagement with Spirits United.
+Your voice is a critical asset in shaping the issues that impact our industry and consumers.